MartheBallon/estimating-problem-difficulty-without-ground-truth/README.md

    - The Cambridge MCQ Reading Dataset by Mullooly et al. 2023 (https://englishlanguageitutoring.com/datasets/cambridge-multiple-choice-questions-reading-dataset)
    - Omni-Math by Gao et al. 2024 (https://huggingface.co/datasets/KbsdJames/Omni-MATH)

-2. The cleaned Omni-Math dataset is available at (...)
+2. The cleaned Omni-Math Algebra dataset is available at (...)

 3. All data necessary to replicate the experiments is available at (10.5281/zenodo.17523641)